neontribe/www/CONTRIBUTING.md

 1. Await code review, see [Review process](#review-process)
    - Pull requests are the pull requester's responsibility, use slack and other channels to encourage people to review for you.
    - Before you merge, it is your responsibility to respond to suggestions and change requests.
+   - **It's not personal**.
+Lots of comments can be a good thing, even if they're all suggesting changes.

 Please make sure that you keep your activity up-to-date: